blinkletter/UsingGAMESS/docs/_sources/4_Ethane 2.md

 ### The Activities

 Repeat the activities described in the discussion but edit the input files to add a command to output data for localized orbitals.
-After you have result files for the optimized $D_{3h}$ and $D_{3d}$ structures, produce images of the molecules that display bond lengths and angles.
-Then produce images showing graphic representations of the unique local bonding orbitals (one C–C $\sigma$-bond and one C–H $\sigma$-bond will suffice).
+After you have result files for the optimized *D<sub>3h</sub>* and *D<sub>3d</sub>* structures, produce images of the molecules that display bond lengths and angles.
+Then produce images showing graphic representations of the unique local bonding orbitals (one C–C &sigma;-bond and one C–H &sigma;-bond will suffice).
 Report the energy difference for the two symmetries (syn and anti).
 Then present images for the bonding MOs for both symmetries.
 Compare their energies and their symmetries and discuss which best represent which local bonds (or combinations thereof.)

-Now set the symmetry of the syn structure to $C_1$ (no symmetry – this will allow free bond rotation.)
+Now set the symmetry of the syn structure to *C<sub>1</sub>* (no symmetry – this will allow free bond rotation.)
 Run the optimization at the AM1 level?
 Is the result syn or anti.
 Discuss the result.
 If the result remains syn propose why GAMESS could not bring itself to start the bond rotation.
 Now change the torsion angle by 0.1˚.
 Run the optimization again.
 Discus the result.
 Compare the energies of the C1 anti and the C1 syn structures at the HF/6-311G(d,p)++ level.
 Compare bond lengths and angles as well.
 Do they match with the results that used symmetry?

 ### The Report